devondragon/SpringShopifyAppFramework/README.md

-# shopify-test
+# Spring Shopify App Framework

 ## Summary
-This Spring Boot and Spring Security based application will provide a platform for building Shopfiy Apps using Java/Spring.
+This Spring Boot and Spring Security based application provides a platform for building Shopfiy Apps using Java/Spring.

 The planned scope for this project includes:

 1. Handling OAuth authentiation/app installation with Shopify  - DONE with minor caveats
 2. A full Shopify REST API client - Imported https://github.com/ChannelApe/shopify-sdk, although many updates need to be made.
 Basic functionality works.